roshanarvinds/cloudformation-macros/custom-resource-updater/README.md

 <h3> Basic Usage </h3>

 Specify the Logical IDs of the Custom Resources that you wish to update at every stack update as a separate section under the title <code>ResourcesToUpdate</code>.
-If no <code>ResourcesToUpdate</code> are specified, then all Custom Resources are updated.
+If the <code>ResourcesToUpdate</code> section is not specified, then all Custom Resources are updated.

 <h3> How it works </h3>